-Each of the special permit conditions have been included and designed to address the f) Explain whether there will be any safety risks or environmental impacts beyond those that would exist in the absence of a special permit.
+Each of the special permit conditions have been included and designed to address the anticipated safety risks and environmental impacts of the TGP special permit segments covered by the special permit.

+f) Explain whether there will be any safety risks or environmental impacts beyond those that will exist in the absence of a special permit.